 A better way: Commvault’s approach

 Security-conscious organizations trust Commvault for data protection and recovery to get their business back up and running quickly.
-Our multi-layered security approach to data protection and management ensures every organization can tailor its cybersecurity protection and recovery needs to its business requirements.
+Our multi-layered security approach with zero trust principles for data protection and management ensures every organization can tailor its cybersecurity protection and recovery needs to its business requirements.
 The security framework follows the National Institute of Standards and Technology (NIST) Cybersecurity Framework standards and best practices and addresses these five areas:

 Identify: assess and mitigate risks

 Protect: lock and harden data from changes

 With Commvault, you’ll have a multi-layered security solution with robust cyber protection and recovery features to meet your business needs.

 Paying the ransom is not a plan; put your money on recovery

 Purchasing bitcoins or other cryptocurrencies and paying the ransom is not a viable solution.
 Even if you pay the ransom, 35% of the data remains encrypted.9 You still have to restore data to resume business operations fully.
 In addition, having data recovery is a necessity